PlanBase/PdfLayoutManager/README.md

 * Rectangles and Images are positioned by their lower-left corners.

 #### Baseline
+* Text is positioned by its baseline.
 * The baseline is what the characters in most scripts "sit" on.
 Letters like "N" are entirely above it.
 Others like "g" dip below it.
-The *ascent* is everything above that, *descent* and *leading* are below.
+The *ascent* is everything above the baseline.
-* Text is positioned by its baseline.
+*Descent* is below the baseline, but there is usually extra space between the lowest descent and the total lineHeight.
+You can remove this by manually setting the lineHeight independently of the size of the font.
+* The baseline of images and tables is their bottom (they have no descent or additional line height)
-* Line-wrapping is done based on the *baseline*.
+* Line-wrapping is done based on the baseline.

 #### Upper-Left
 Once line-wrapped, everything in PdfLayoutMgr is *rendered* from the upper-left corner: [LineWrapped](src/main/java/com/planbase/pdf/layoutmanager/lineWrapping/LineWrapped.kt).